pedrohba1/gostack-graphlQL/README.md

 ## About <a name = "about"></a>

-Esse repositório foi um estudo sobre o funcionamento do
+Esse repositório foi um estudo sobre o funcionamento do graphQL usando node.

 ### Prerequisites